Schema Documentation - Schema Version 6.1

 The WeaknessOrdinalitiesType complex type indicates potential ordering relationships with other weaknesses.
-A primary relationship means the weakness exists independent of other weaknesses, while a resultant relationship is when a weakness exists only in the presence of some other weaknesses.
-The required Ordinality element identifies whether the weakness has a primary or resultant relationship.
-The optional Description contains the context in which the primary or resultant relationship exists.
+The required Ordinality element identifies whether the weakness has a primary, resultant, or indirect relationship.
+The optional Description contains the context in which the relationship exists.
 It is important to note that it is possible for the same entry to be primary in some instances and resultant in others.

 Schema path: WeaknessType

 A weakness is a mistake or condition that, if left unaddressed, could under the proper conditions contribute to a cyber-enabled capability being vulnerable to attack, allowing an adversary to make items function in unintended ways.
 This complexType is used to describe a specific type of weakness and provide a variety of information related to it.

 The required Description should be short and limited to the key points that define this weakness.
 The optional Extended_Description element provides a place for additional details important to this weakness, but that are not necessary to convey the fundamental concept behind the weakness.
 A number of other optional elements are available, each of which is described in more detail within the corresponding complexType that it references.